Logiqx/gps-wizard/docs/gpx/advice.md

 This document catalogues the different representations of these elements that need to be supported by GPX readers.

+Some of the representations are essentially the same, but some XML readers are overly sensitive to the namespace prefix.

 #### Speed over Ground